Bouquet Preservation Info and

 How do I get my flowers to you?

 If you are local (I live in Puyallup, WA 98374), you can drop your flowers off as well as pick up your order when it is finished, and there will not be a shipping fee.
 If you are not local, you will need to overnight your flowers, or dry them yourself.
 Thorough shipping instructions will be provided when you reserve your date.
 If you decide to dry your own flowers, I will send you instructions about how to best do that.
 I accept fresh and dried bouquets US-wide only.

 Do you accept flowers already dried?

 Yes, I do!
 If you are interested in this option, please email me photos of your flowers at email@example.com so I can make sure they are in good enough shape to work with.

 When do you need my flowers?

-I need to receive them within three days of the ceremony so they are fresh enough to dry well.
+I need to receive them within four days of the ceremony so they are fresh enough to dry well.
 If you cannot get your flowers to me by that time, you may want to consider drying them yourself.
-If you decide to dry your flowers, I will send you step-by-step instructions about how to dry them once you have placed your order.
+If you decide to dry your flowers, I will send you step-by-step instructions about how to do that once you have placed your order.